What Is Sweet Fennel Oil?

 • Direct inhalation: Dilute three to four drops into a vaporizer or diffuser.

 • Wounds: Apply one to two drops to the affected area.

 Is Sweet Fennel Oil Safe?

-Likewise, if you have been diagnosed with epilepsy, peptic ulcer, hemophilia and other bleeding disorders, or taking diabetes or anticoagulant medication, I suggest that you avoid sweet fennel oil, or any essential oil for that matter, to avoid serious complications.12
+Likewise, if you have been diagnosed with epilepsy, peptic ulcer, hemophilia and other bleeding disorders or are taking diabetes or anticoagulant medication, I suggest that you avoid sweet fennel oil or any essential oil for that matter, to avoid serious complications.10

 Side Effects of Sweet Fennel Oil